Skip to Content

 In Simple Past Tense

 When you want to describe a completed action in the past, you can use the simple past tense of the verb “spread”.
 The past tense of “spread” is also “spread”.
-Here are a few examples:
+Here are a couple of clear examples:

 • Yesterday, you spread butter on your toast for breakfast.

-• The news of the scandal spread quickly throughout the company.
+• The news spread quickly throughout the company.

 In Past Continuous Tense